-- Responsibility For Account Security - For MountaineerApps email accounts, ITS provides attack detect services to help identify and respond to security issues related to accounts including account compromises.
-ITS therefore, shares accountability for ensuring that security issues are addressed in a timely manner.
+- Responsibility For Account Security - For MountaineerApps email accounts, ITS provides attack detection services to help identify and respond to security issues related to accounts including account compromises.
+ITS, therefore, shares accountability for ensuring that security issues are addressed in a timely manner.
 In contrast, ITS is not able to provide the same detection services for non-Appalachian email accounts.
 For this reason, employees need to be aware that they are individually responsible for the security of their personal accounts.
-If you opt to forward messages to a non-Appalachian account and experience security issues that impact the confidentiality, integrity, or availability of University data there will be individual responsible for these outcomes.
+If you opt to forward messages to a non-Appalachian account and experience security issues that impact the confidentiality, integrity, or availability of University data there will be individuals responsible for these outcomes.

 - FERPA Compliance - The Family Education Rights and Privacy Act of 1972 (FERPA) is a federal law that protects the privacy of student education records.
 Our use of MountaineerApps is covered by contractual agreements with Google that allow us to address compliance with FERPA requirements.
 However, when messages are forwarded to a non-Appalachian email provider, the account is not covered by these same protections.
-This means that there is a risk of violating federal law should employees forward email messages that contain student education records or information (e.g. grades / transcripts, advising records, personally identifiable information, student schedules, exams, papers, theses, etc.) to an email provider that does not legally acknowledge FERPA obligations.
-If an employee believe that they may be exchanging this type of material via email, they should not forward their email.
+This means that there is a risk of violating federal law should employees forward email messages that contain student education records or information (e.g. grades/transcripts, advising records, personally identifiable information, student schedules, exams, papers, theses, etc.) to an email provider that does not legally acknowledge FERPA obligations.
+If an employee believes that they may be exchanging this type of material via email, they should not forward their email.

 - Public Records Act Requests - All Appalachian State University employees are subject to the North Carolina Public Records Act (NCGS Chapter 132).
 This act provides a method for third parties to request records associated with the public business of all state agencies, including Appalachian.
-If University emails are forwarded on to a non-Appalachian account that also includes personal information and email, then that account will be subject to such a request as the account will be viewed as being used to facilitate official University business.
+If University emails are forwarded to a non-Appalachian account that also includes personal information and email, then that account will be subject to such a request as the account will be viewed as being used to facilitate official University business.
 This could mean that the employee would be required to present all of the information from this non-Appalachian account to the University for inspection and possible disclosure should the University be legally compelled to produce materials.

-- Appalachian Policies + Applicability To Private Accounts - Appalachian employees must follow University policies when conducting University business irrespective of whether resources used are managed/owned by the University or not.
-Therefore, it is important to keep in mind that if an employee forwards their Appalachian email to another account, then use of this non-Appalachian account becomes subject to University policies and standards.
+- Appalachian Policies + Applicability To Private Accounts - Appalachian employees must follow University policies when conducting University business irrespective of whether the resources used are managed/owned by the University or not.
+Therefore, it is important to keep in mind that if an employee forwards their Appalachian email to another account, then the use of this non-Appalachian account becomes subject to University policies and standards.
 This may not be desirable for personal accounts that are used for a variety of non-work activities.

 Benefits of Not Forwarding Your Email